 It is one of the oldest procedures.

-In mechanical debridement, a variety of methods are involved, all of which use mechanical force in order to eliminate dead or infected tissue.
+In mechanical debridement, various methods are involved, all of which use mechanical force to eliminate dead or infected tissue.

-In a whirlpool tub with sterile water at high speeds, wet bandages are placed over the wound, as this dressing dries, absorbs the wound material, when the bandage is removed, part of the tissue comes with it.
+In a whirlpool tub with sterile water at high speeds, wet bandages are placed over the wound; as this dressing dries, it absorbs the wound material; when the bandage is removed, part of the tissue comes with it.

 It is the most appropriate procedure for wounds with large amounts of necrotic waste.

-- It is more economical, due to the fact that gauze is the most used material.
+- It is more economical because gauze is the most used material.

-- The bandage changes are simple, so the patient can be taught to change their own bandage.
+- The bandage changes are simple, so the patient can be taught to change their bandage.

 - The healthy or scar tissue can be eliminated in practice.

-- It takes a long time since the dressings must be changed often, the patient must spend a lot of time in the whirlpool bath to achieve the desired goal.
+- It takes a long time since the dressings must be changed often, and the patient must spend much time in the whirlpool bath to achieve the desired goal.

-- It can be quite painful for the patient.
+- It can be pretty painful for the patient.

 - Infection is a risk when hydromassages are used due to waterborne contamination.

-In this form of debridement is translated in helping the body to do its own cleaning of dead cells in the wound.
+This form of debridement is translated into helping the body to do its cleaning of dead cells in the wound.

-In this procedure special dressings are used that retain the exudates, byproducts of cellular decomposition, helping the body’s natural healing abilities to clean the wound.
+In this procedure, special dressings retain the exudates, byproducts of cellular decomposition, helping the body’s natural healing abilities to clean the wound.